munzekm/makingitwmega/site/content/products/_index.md

         put a pan on the stove with ketchup and soy sauce.
 You can decide on the amount of each.
 Next you can add some salt and pepper to the mix as well.
         Next you want to spread it on the chicken and enjoy!
-    - image: /img/curry.jpeg
-          text: >
-            Masala tofu curry.
-First you want to cut up all the vegetables you would like to have in your curry.
-Start boiling rice in a pot.
-            In this I have broccoli, peas, onions, zucchini, mushrooms, ginger, garlic and carrots.
-You want
-            to stir fry the veggies then, steam them for a little.
-Add curry pasta and coconut oil to the veggies in the pan.
-Then you can put it over rice and eat!
-    - image: /img/brussel.jpeg
-          text: >
-            Brussel Sprouts.
-First you want to cut up all your Brussel sprouts in half so they cook better.
-Then put them on a pan to put in the oven.
-I put onions and a little bit of seasoning so they would taste a little better.
-You may want to put olive oil on them as well.
-            Cook until crispy or done. then Enjoy!
-    - image: /img/bru.jpeg
-          text: >
-            Bruschetta.
-First, you can choose any toast or bread you would like to put bruschetta on.
-I cut up little cherry tomatoes then I chopped up some basil and garlic.
-You should mix these ingredients all together.
-            Add some balsamic vinegar, only about a tablespoon.
-Then add olive oil and some salt and pepper.
-You can then mix it up and spread on some bread!
   description: >
     Here is where you can explore all the recipes.
 All the instructions are down under the photo of the meal.
 Follow along to make your own!